violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

     export VISUAL=vim
     export EDITOR="$VISUAL"

-You can set it to be your favorite editor.
+You can replace with your favorite editor.

-Alternatively, you can specify the editor in Git's part, with
+Alternatively, you can specify the editor not through Bash's setting but through Git's, with

     $ git config --global core.editor "vim"